 The First National Bank Of Ashland

-The First National Bank Of Ashland in Ohio printed $941,650 dollars worth of national currency.
-That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
-This national bank opened in 1864 and stopped printing money in 1935, which equals a 72 year printing period.
-That is considering a long operation period for a national bank.
+The First National Bank Of Ashland in Oregon printed $1,570,610 dollars worth of national currency.
+Over $1,000,000 face value is a lot of money.
+However, some types and denominations of currency from this bank could still be rare.
+This national bank opened in 1901 and stopped printing money in 1935, which equals a 35 year printing period.
+That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Ashland issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Ashland was located in Ashland County.
-It was assigned charter number 183.
+For the record, The First National Bank Of Ashland was located in Jackson County.
+It was assigned charter number 5747.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com